-One of the most misunderstood topics about selling hardware systems in the EU is VAT (Value Added Tax), the European equivalent of sales tax.
+One of the most misunderstood topics about exporting server hardware to the EU is VAT (Value Added Tax), the European equivalent of sales tax.
 It’s a common belief that building systems in the EU can save a lot of money by avoiding the VAT tax, but that’s false: no matter where your systems are built, somewhere along the line the VAT tax is collected for goods sold in the EU.

 The gray area (or “grey” area, depending on your locale), is the point at which the VAT must be collected in the journey to the end user.
 It mainly depends on whether or not companies have registered for VAT numbers.
 Generally, VAT will be collected either at the point of entry into the EU, during the manufacturing of the product in the EU, or deferred until product ships to the EU end user.

 Since we field this question frequently and there are financial benefits to VAT deferment, we’ll explore the three most common scenarios that apply to hardware deployments, identify when VAT is charged, and share our recommendation in each case.
 For these examples, the EU manufacturing and stocking location we refer to is our MBX Netherlands facility.

 #1 Systems built in the US, direct shipped to an EU end user